 REVIEW OF 2,000 YEARS OF PREMILLENNIAL HISTORY

-For the first 300 years all the Christian writers were clearly pre-millennial but not clear as to whether they were pre, mid, post tribulation.
+For the first 300 years, all the Christian writers were clearly pre-millennial but not clear whether they were pre, mid, or post-tribulation.
 The Gnostic gospels do not count.
 Then pre-millennialism faded away for 1,000 years when it was mentioned but rejected again.
 Then another 500 years followed before it was re-discovered and practiced by millions.

 Pre-millennialism waned after the third century, it lost its hold on the majority of Christendom.
 Does that surprise you?
 It seems to have been primarily a few Catholic priests who managed to hold onto some semblance of pre-millennialism from the time of Augustine to the time of John Darby (1,500 years)

-Bishop Ambrose of Milan (339 – 397) He laid the foundation for dominionism and amillennialism
+Bishop Ambrose of Milan (339 – 397) laid the foundation for dominionism and amillennialism

 Bishop Augustine of Hippo (354 – 430) He developed Ambrose’s doctrines into what was to become Roman Catholic doctrine.